Daily lives in Africa transformed by crowdfunded innovations

 Just after sunrise in Nairobi, Amos, a motorcycle taxi driver, grabs his fully charged dual battery and heads out to start his day.
 With a quick click, he connects it to his electric motorcycle, confident it'll power him for hours as he navigates the congested city streets, delivering goods – and sometimes people.
 His first stop, the local market, where he loads up on crates of onions destined for a downtown restaurant.
 A year into using an electric motorcycle, Amos knows it can handle the load.

-Later, as dusk settles on Kigali hundreds of miles to the west, Julianne, a busy working mother, gets her kids settled with their homework, then heads to the kitchen area to boil cassava.
+Later, as dusk settles on Kigali hundreds of miles to the west, Julienne, a busy working mother, gets her kids settled with their homework, then heads to the kitchen area to boil cassava.
 She scoops biomass pellets into the central chamber of her new cookstove.
 After a flick of a match, she’s soon greeted by a steady flame – no more billowing charcoal smoke that made everyone cough no matter if she kept the windows open.
 Dinner prep is now a lot easier.

 Both the electric motorcycle and the biomass pellets were introduced to market by pioneering companies dedicated to making sustainable solutions accessible to a greater number of African consumers.
 Despite their differences in scale, operations, and financing, e-mobility company Roam and pellet producer Biomassters share a common challenge: establishing a foothold in comparatively high-risk markets with nascent business models targeting low-income customers.
 Amid these market conditions, securing commercial capital at favourable interest rates proved difficult, which led both companies to turn to debt crowdfunding for flexible bridge financing – a short-term option intended to cover gaps as the company transitions from seed funding to later stages of investment.
 Their campaigns on crowdfunding platforms successfully raised the necessary funds, allowing the companies to scale operations and reach more customers.
 Their products are well-suited to the economic and technological needs of their users.
 By supporting the growth of these companies, crowdfunding is paving the way for a more sustainable future.